Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Overexposure to a number of industrial and agricultural chemicals (such as pesticides, herbicides, and petrochemicals) has been linked to an increased risk for lymphomas.
 The data, however, are not consistent.

-Researchers are investigating whether some chemotherapy drugs may increase the risk for later developing non-Hodgkin's lymphoma.
+Researchers are investigating whether some chemotherapy drugs may increase the risk for later developing NHL.
 At this point, it is not clear whether it is these drugs or the other cancers themselves that increase risk.
 Other types of drugs, such as tumor necrosis factor (TNF) inhibitors that are used to treat autoimmune disorders, are also being studied as possible risk factors for lymphomas.

 Survivors of nuclear reactor disasters have an increased risk of developing NHL, as well as other types of cancers.